 Go for a Hike at Timberland Park - FREE

 Franklin gives its visitors and locals the best of both worlds: you can shop and dine in the downtown district, or you can go on a hike and connect with nature.
 I connect with nature on hikes at Timberland Park.
 Not only did I get to drive the scenic Natchez Trace Parkway and see the famous Double Arch Bridge, but I got to surround myself in the beauty this area holds for absolutely free.

 Tour a Working Goat Farm $10

 Franklin really does give you the best of every world.
 Farms abound in this town, and you can get up close and personal to farm life at Noble Springs Dairy, a local goat dairy, and creamery.
 The goats are adorable, and the Cranberry Honey Chevre is outta this world!
-Book your tour online to save some money.
+Gather your firends and family, and don't forget to bring a camera to capture all the fun.
+You can book your tour online to save even more money.

 Get Caffeinated - $2

 Franklin has quite a few cozy places to curl up and sip your favorite cup o’ joe, but I especially love getting a Chai Latte at the Coffee House at Second and Bridge.
 The minute you walk in you feel like you’re at home, and the baristas are so nice!
 I try to sink into the same leather seat with a good book and not a care in the world.
 Great Chai Latte $2.50.
 Experience: Priceless.